softwarewolves/softwarewolves-doc/Getting started.md

-After the introduction of the organizers, follow the following steps to get started for xp-days:
+After the introduction of the organizers, follow the following steps to get started:

 ## 1. XMPP server